kruize/autotune/design/API.md

     - Settings
     - Deployments

-Metadata section consists of params like `experiment_id`, `application_name`, `app-version` etc which are top level info points for the experiment
+Metadata section consists of params like `experiment_id`, `name` etc which are top level info points for the experiment

 Info section consists of the trial information details like `trial_id`, `trial_num`

 Settings section consists of 2 sub-sections

     - trial_settings
     - deployment_settings

 Trial Settings consists of setting related to trial like

-trial_run : How long a trial experiment should run for ? trial_measurement_time : At what time the metrics should be gathered before the end of trial ?
+`total_duration` : How long a trial experiment should run for ?
+`warmup_cycles` : Number of iterations for waiting for warmup `warmup_duration` : Time to wait for each iteration `measurement_cycles` : Number of iterations for measuring the metrics `measurement_duration` : Time to collect metrics in each iteration

 Deployment Settings consists of settings related to deployment like

-deployment_policy : What's the type of policy ? (newDeployment / rollingUpdate), target environment (dev / qa / prod)
+`deployment_info` : Metadata about the deployment like name of the deployment (will be ignored and warned if doesn't match in case of rollingUpdate), target environment (dev / qa / prod)
+`deployment_policy` : What's the type of policy ? (newDeployment / rollingUpdate)
-deployment_tracking : Which deployments to track (either prod or training or both)
+`deployment_tracking` : Which deployments to track (either prod or training or both)

 Deployments section consists of the deployments to track and also their respective configs

+`deployment_name` : This is name of the target deployment to apply the config.

 *Sample Input JSON:*

 ```
 {
   "experiment_id": "2190310A384BC90EF",
-  "namespace": "default",
-  "application_name": "petclinic-sample",
-  "app-version": "v1",
+  "name": "petclinic-autotune",
   "info": {
     "trial_id": "",
     "trial_num": 1
   },
   "settings": {
     "trial_settings": {
-      "trial_run": "15mins",
-      "trial_measurement_time": "3mins"
+      "total_duration": "20 mins",
+      "warmup_cycles": 5,
+      "warmup_duration": "1 min",
+      "measurement_cycles": 15,
+      "measurement_duration": "1 min"
     },
     "deployment_settings": {
+      "deployment_info": {
+        "deployment_name" : "petclinic-sample",
+        "target_env" : "qa"
+      },
       "deployment_policy" : {
-        "type" : "rollingUpdate",
+        "type" : "rollingUpdate"
-        "target_env" : "qa",
-        "agent" : "EM"
       },
       "deployment_tracking": {
         "trackers": [